sgrieve/concavity/README.md

 ## Workflow

-This section outlines the steps required to go from the koppen climate zone raster to the final processed files, via a series of preprocessing steps, an automated processing workflow and some postprocessing.
+This section outlines the steps required to go from the Koppen climate zone raster to the final processed files, via a series of preprocessing steps, an automated processing workflow and some postprocessing.

 ## Naming Conventions

-The koppen climate zones are described by letter codes in the original paper.
+The Koppen climate zones are described by letter codes in the original paper.
 We have merged some of the similar zones to allow us to identify more general trends in the data to emerge.

 This table contains the mappings between the letter codes used in the paper and our numerical codes.